microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ```

 Modify `helloworld/vcpkg-configuration.json` to include the `overlay-ports`
-folderthat contains the new port:
+folder that contains the new port:

 ```json
 {